CakeWP/block-options/readme.txt

 * Nonbreaking Space
 * Abbreviation for acronyms

+## Glyphs and Special Characters
+Insert special characters and symbols on Gutenberg editor at ease.
+Special characters are categorized and you can use the search field to find specific symbol.

 ## Markdown Support
 Starting [EditorsKit 1.6 ](https://jeffreycarandang.com/editorskit-1-6/?utm_medium=wp.org&utm_source=wordpressorg&utm_campaign=readme&utm_content=editorskit), you can now use markdowns on Gutenberg editor while typing.
 Markdowns for `*bold*`, `_italic_` and `~strikethrough~` are available upon plugin activation.
 Lists of available markdowns are also accessible on the settings menu.